bmds-researchsoftware/db-deidentify/README.md

 # db-deidentify
-Local deidentified pg\_dumps for remote postgres databases.
+local deidentified pg\_dumps for remote postgres databases.

-## Getting started
+## getting started
-There are no prerequisites other than Ruby and the bundler gem.
+there are no prerequisites other than ruby and the bundler gem.
-* Clone the repo to your machine
+* clone the repo to your machine
-* Run `bundle install`
+* run `bundle install`
-* Create a project directory for the target database, such as `./projects/my_project/`.
-In that directory, create a file called `db_conf.yml`.
-Everything in `./projects/` is ignored by Git.
+* create a project directory for the target database, such as `./projects/my_project/`. in that directory, create a file called `db_conf.yml`. everything in `./projects/` is ignored by git.
 <pre>
 host: <b><i>remote_host_name</i></b>
 user: <b><i>remote_host_user</i></b>
 db_name: <b><i>target_database_name</i></b>
 </pre>
-* Provide a public key from a local key pair to someone who has the needed privileges on the remote host.
-Once this key is in place, you can generate deidentified dumps of the target database.
+* provide a public key from a local key pair to someone who has the needed privileges on the remote host. once this key is in place, you can generate deidentified dumps of the target database.
-* Run the program using the `get_dump` executable and provide the project name as an argument, like `./get_dump my_project`.
-Dump files will be placed in `./projects/my_project/dumps`.
-When using a dump file, `pg_restore` may complain about roles and privileges, but the restored database should work. :pray:
+* run the program using the `get_dump` executable and provide the project name as an argument, like `./get_dump my_project`. dump files will be placed in `./projects/my_project/dumps`. when using a dump file, `pg_restore` may complain about roles and privileges, but the restored database should work. :pray:

 ## fields.yml
-All project-specific configuration occurs in this file.
-Each project has a `fields.yml` file in its project directory.
+in your project's directory, create a file called `fields.yml`, or get a copy from a team member for already-configured projects.
+This file defines the database fields that will be deidentified.
 The top-level structure of the file is a sequence that is loaded into an array at runtime.
 Each map in the sequence corresponds to a particular database field (table-column combination) that needs to be deidentified.
 Any top-level map with the key `ignore:` will be ignored at runtime, so you can put any YAML content there, such as anchors.
-Here is an example where an achor servers as a template for a group of similar fields, defining the attributes that they have in common.
+Here is an example where an anchor serves as a template for a group of similar fields, defining the attributes that they have in common.
 <pre>
 - ignore:
     # Answer templates